How do you make a great fireworks display and, most importantly, a safe one?

 Zipties are your best friend when it comes to safety & fireworks.
 We use several different sizes and colors.
 Yellow is the color we use the most because we can see it against red, green or white fuse.
 This helps us see if one slips.

 Next we zip tie the fuse of the piece to a piece of our own fuse.
 Remember to consider the speed at which the fuse burns when you’re making your set up.
+Apply 1 or 2 more zip ties & snip them off to make the connection as clean as possible.
+Don’t just use 1 tie-if you have multiple pieces on one board: the fuse could come disconnected when lit.

 Lastly, wrap the fuse connection in metal tape.
 You don’t have to make this wrap tight.
 It’s there for added security and to keep the heat inside so that the fuses can catch each other.